tim8557/HC-SR04__FPGA/README.md

 ![image](https://github.com/tim8557/HC-SR04__FPGA/blob/main/images/ultrasound_TTL.JPG)<br>

 ## Time sequence of FPGA
-clk: the clock frequency of FPGA
+clk: the clock frequency of FPGA.
-trigger: send the signal to start the  HC-SR04 module
+trigger: send the signal to start the HC-SR04 module.
+dur: the echo pulse-width from HC-SR04 module.
+reg1: inorder to obtain the falling edge of dur.
+reg2: inorder to obtain the falling edge of dur.
+falling: the falling become logic 1 when dur transfer from logic 1 into logic 0.

 ![image](https://github.com/tim8557/HC-SR04__FPGA/blob/main/images/time_sequence_hc_sr04.JPG)<br>